Totto9/Powershell_cli/README.md

 - Manage Windows Features
     - Get installed Windows features with the command `Get-WindowsFeature`

-This command is not available on Win10 Enterprise.
+This command is not available on Win10 Home.
 Only on Server versions.

     - Install a new feature such as hyper-v with `Install-WindowsFeature`